MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/mysql.md

 ### Example

-Connect to a MySQL database and perform a simple query to retrieve all customers.
+This example connects to a MySQL database and performs a simple query to retrieve all customers.

 ```javascript
 const mysql = require('mysql');